tomdoel/pulmonarytoolkit/ptk-docs/content/overview/ExternalDependencies.md

 ## gerardus

-We use the mba fitting code.
+We use the mba fitting code from [Geradus](https://github.com/vigente/gerardus).
 The open-source licence allows us to include the relevant files in our project so we can add these and include them in our build procedure.